nilium/rusalka-vm/bytecode.md

 All but the first two chunks are always in the same order.
 There is no requirement that other chunks be presented in the same order or contiguously in a unit, provided the version and offsets table are the first two chunks and follow one after the other.
 You can use the offsets table, in turn, to seek to different chunks.

-However, the `asm2bc` utility will always emit contiguous chunks in the order of the sections presented below.
-This may change in the future, hence the offsets table, but for now, the actual order of the chunks is always the same.

 > __Rationale for preferring signed integers:__ although unsigned integers grant you the one extra bit, it's a pain in the neck to mix signed and unsigned integers in the same program.
 As such, it seems simpler to mandate that signed integers be preferred unless the integer is _only_ to be used for bitwise operations.
+If the range of 32-bit signed integers becomes an issue at some point, it'll be switched to 64-bit and the bytecode version will change.

 ##### Tables